Reasons for Uncertified Results in Duolingo English Test (DET)

 Unsupported device or operating system.

-- Virtual machines are detected; dual-monitor setups must be disconnected
+- Virtual machines are detected

 Wrong browser.